 Mission: to enrich our community through contemporary art

-Williamsburg Contemporary Art Center exhibits a wide variety of contemporary paintings, sculpture, and crafts by outstanding regional and national artists.
-The Gallery, adjacent to Merchants Square and the Historic Area in Williamsburg, Virginia, occupies a unique 1920 Sears Roebuck house that was modernized in the 1980s.
+Williamsburg Contemporary Art Center exhibits a wide variety of contemporary paintings, sculptures, and crafts by outstanding local, regional and national artists.
+The organization currently resides in the Williamsburg Arts District at 110 Westover Avenue in what we fondly call The Blue Building.

 In 1971, Nicholson Street closed to traffic and the Gallery moved operations to the basement of the Craft House in Merchants Square where it thrived for ten years.

-In 1982, the Colonial Williamsburg Foundation offered the organization free space in a converted Sears Roebuck catalog house on North Boundary Street where it stills operates today.
+In 1982, the Colonial Williamsburg Foundation offered the organization free space in a converted Sears Roebuck catalog house on North Boundary Street where it operated through December 2016.

 In 2000, the organization changed its name to This Century Art Gallery in recognition of the new millennium.

-In 2011, it expanded its Art Education program to include more art education and community outreach programs.
+In 2011, it expanded its Art Education program to include more art and community outreach based programs.
 These included additional opportunities for children and adults to engage in art on many levels.

-The Gallery is a volunteer-operated, nonprofit organization.
-Members give their time generously to manage Gallery business and to run the many programs it offers.
+WCAC is a volunteer-operated, nonprofit organization.
+Members and volunteers give of their time generously to manage the Center’s business and its many programs and outreach efforts.

-Membership fees and sales help support the Gallery.
+Membership fees and sales help support the organization.
 Major exhibitions open monthly with a preview reception for members and their guests.